 Titles and appointments

-- Joffrey Arryn is declared the new Lord Paramount of the Mountains and the Vale.
+- Joffrey Arryn is declared the new Lord of the Eyrie.

-- Ser Marston Waters names himself Hand of the King, in the place of Thaddeus Rowan who is dismissed.
+- Ser Marston Waters is named Hand of the King by the remaining regents, in the place of Thaddeus Rowan who is dismissed.
 The other regent, Grand Maester Munkun, approves the appointment.

 - Thaddeus Rowan is reinstated as the Hand, but is unable to perform his duties and resigns.
 Grand Maester Munkun assumes the role of Hand for the remaining of the year.